PhilipYip1988/python-tutorials/spyder_install_windows/readme.md

 There is a new release of Spyder, approximately every month.
 When available a prompt for the upgrade should display and Spyder should update using packages from `conda-forge` using its internal `conda` package manager:

-If an external conda environment was created, it will need to be updated, with a compatible version of `spyder-kernels`.
-Open up the Windows Terminal an updte the `conda` package manager in base:
+If an external conda environment was created, it will also need to be updated, with a compatible version of `spyder-kernels`.
+Open up the Windows Terminal and update the `conda.exe` package manager to the latest version, recall this is found in the (codna) base Python environment:

 ```powershell
 conda update conda
 ```

-Then activate `spyder-env` and searh for updates to all packages:
+Then activate the (conda) Python environment `spyder-env` and search for updates to all packages using `--all`:

 ```powershell
 conda activate spyder-env